Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Phụ nữ Việt NamBáo Phụ nữ Việt Nam31/10/2024

 The capital of cooperatives is considered the "blood" for circulation as well as effective development and expansion of production and business.
-To remove the "bottlenecks" in capital for cooperatives managed by women, the Women's Union at all levels has made efforts to support cooperatives in accessing credit capital for economic development.
+To remove the "bottlenecks" of capital for cooperatives managed by women, the Women's Union at all levels has made efforts to support cooperatives in accessing credit capital for economic development.

 However, according to Ms. Hoan, cooperatives find it difficult to access capital from commercial banks.
 Banks mainly lend capital to companies, while cooperatives are a collective economic model, have no collateral, and have difficulty repaying capital...

-Ms. Tran Thi Thuan - Director of Tam Ngoc Cooperative shared that all the capital that the Cooperative invested in developing the medicinal chain and beauty industry was invested by the members themselves or borrowed from relatives.
+Ms. Tran Thi Thuan - Director of Tam Ngoc Cooperative shared that all the capital the Cooperative invested in developing the medicinal chain and beauty industry was invested by the members themselves or borrowed from relatives.
 "The Cooperative has done procedures to borrow money from banks, but the process is very complicated and takes a lot of time.
 Besides, the field that the Cooperative invests in is agriculture, which is considered difficult to attract banks because of the high risk."

 Tháo gỡ

-Women's Union at all levels "get involved"
+Women's Unions at all levels "get involved"

 Recently, the Government has issued many mechanisms and policies to encourage women's participation in collective economic development and cooperative building, including the Project "Supporting cooperatives managed by women, creating jobs for female workers by 2030".

-According to statistics from the Central Committee of the Vietnam Women's Union, the Project "Supporting cooperatives managed by women, creating jobs for female workers by 2030" has only been implemented for more than a year, but the Vietnam Women's Union at all levels has supported the establishment of 1,214 new cooperatives managed by women with over 20,000 members and 12,000 cooperative groups with over 32,000 members, of which over 70% are agricultural cooperatives producing and consuming safe products; the average income of members reaches an average of over 5 million VND/person/month.
+According to statistics from the Central Committee of the Vietnam Women's Union, the Project "Supporting cooperatives managed by women, creating jobs for female workers by 2030" has only been implemented for more than a year, but the Vietnam Women's Union at all levels has supported the establishment of 1,214 new cooperatives managed by women with over 20,000 members and 12,000 cooperative groups with over 32,000 members, of which over 70% are agricultural cooperatives producing and consuming safe products; the average income of members reaches over 5 million VND/person/month.

-Permanent Vice President of Hanoi Women's Union Nguyen Thi Thanh Huong said that in recent years, Hanoi Women's Union has coordinated with the Bank for Social Policies, the Bank for Agriculture and Rural Development and other banks to support capital for women to develop the economy, enhance economic power for women, thereby enhancing the position of women in the family and society, contributing to gender equality; at the same time, requiring the Women's Unions of districts and towns to step up propaganda and mobilization work so that members clearly understand the preferential policies of the bank; instruct members to use capital for the right purpose to bring about economic efficiency, increase income, and improve life.
+Permanent Vice President of Hanoi Women's Union Nguyen Thi Thanh Huong said that in recent years, Hanoi Women's Union has coordinated with the Bank for Social Policies, the Bank for Agriculture and Rural Development and other banks to support capital for women to develop the economy, enhance economic power for women, thereby enhancing the position of women in the family and society, contributing to gender equality; at the same time, requiring the Women's Unions of districts and towns to step up propaganda and mobilization work so that members clearly understand the preferential policies of the bank; guide members to use capital for the right purpose to bring about economic efficiency, increase income, and improve life.

 For example, in more than 1 year of implementing the Project, the Women's Union of Phu Tho province has created conditions for 24 cooperatives and cooperative groups managed by women to borrow capital from the province's Cooperative Support Fund, with a total outstanding debt of 5.4 billion VND to date.